microsoft/dstoolkit-azoda/docs/setup_walkthrough.md

 ### Use your own dataset

 To use your own dataset add another folder with the same structure as **synthetic_dataset** in the datastore.
 If you don't have annotations, you can just put in the images folder and use the pixie pipelines to get annotations.
+Then change the dataset variable in the variable group to the new folder name.

 ### Other notes

-You can rename pipelines by three dots on right side of the pipeline in the main Pipielines view, then select **Rename/move**.
+You can rename pipelines by selecting the three dots on right side of the pipeline in the main Pipielines view, then select **Rename/move**.

 ### Extensions